Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 For example, if the Lubbock police department stopped a person and the reason for the stop is that they were speeding, that would be legitimate.
 If when they stopped them, they smelled an odor of drugs and found five tons of cocaine, that would be valid.

 However, it might turn out that the person was not speeding.
-The area that the person was driving in was clearly marked that it was 55 mile an hour, not 45 and the police officer was simply wrong on that assumption.
-Then the jury will be charged, unless they believe beyond a reasonable doubt that they had the right to stop them, they shall disregard anything that came up from the illegal activity.
+The area that the person was driving in was marked that it was 55 miles an hour.
+Not 45 and the police officer was simply wrong on that assumption.
+Then the jury will be charged unless they believe beyond a reasonable doubt that they had the right to stop them.
+They shall disregard anything that came up from the illegal activity.

-In this case, the illegal activity would be the illegal stop and so it would not matter what they found, what the police found in the search, whether it was a small amount of drugs or a whole lot of drugs or something else that was illegal, it still would not be legal.
-Because of these constitutional issues in a Lubbock drug case, the jury will be required to disregard that and not consider that evidence.
+In this case, the illegal activity would be the illegal stop and so it would not matter what they found.
+What the police found in the search.
+Whether it was a small number of drugs or a whole lot of drugs or something else that was illegal.
+It still would not be legal.
+Because of these constitutional issues in a Lubbock drug case.
+The jury will be required to disregard that and not consider that evidence.

 In addition to the issues of the stop, one of the constitutional issues in a Lubbock drug case that is almost always discussed or litigated is the potential of any search warrant, whether there is enough probable cause that the officer has to ask a neutral and detached magistrate to sign a search warrant.
-Other areas of the search warrant that can be contested are whether there is enough in the four corners of the affidavit that the officer signs to give credence to the warrant if it was executed in a timely manner, whether it was properly executed, and whether a proper magistrate signed it under the law.
+Other areas of the search warrant that can be contested are whether there is enough in the four corners of the affidavit that the officer signs to give credence to the warrant if it was executed promptly.
+Whether it was properly executed, and whether a proper magistrate signed it under the law.

-Typically, there is only a 72-hour rule that from the time that is signed by the magistrate to the time that it has to be executed, it has to be within 72 hours and there have been cases where it was after that period of time.
+Typically, there is only a 72-hour rule from the time that is signed by the magistrate to the time that it has to be executed.
+It has to be within 72 hours and there have been cases where it was after that period.
 Also, there can be issues dealing with the chemist.
-Sometimes, the district attorney’s office will decide they do not want to bring the actual chemist and they will try to file the report with some other paperwork and allege if that is enough to allow that into evidence.
+Sometimes, the district attorney’s office will decide they do not want to bring the actual chemist.
+They will try to file the report with some other paperwork and allege if that is enough to allow that into evidence.